crossplane/crossplane/design/design-doc-agent.md

     it can be mounted to `Pod`s.
 Read-only.
 * Push
   * `*Requirement` custom resources so that infrastructure can be requested.
     Read and write permissions in a specific namespace in the central cluster will be needed.

 ### RBAC

-As we have two different Kubernetes cluster, there will be two separate security domains and because of that, the `ServiceAccount`s in the remote cluster will not be able to do any operation in the central cluster.
+As we have two different Kubernetes clusters, there will be two separate security domains and because of that, the `ServiceAccount`s in the remote cluster will not be able to do any operation in the central cluster.
 Since the entity that will execute the operations in the central cluster is the agent, we need to